 - Come to a sitting position in the bed.

-- Push with your hands and slide your body across the bed until you are sitting at the edge.
+- Push with your hands and slide your body across the bed until you're sitting at the edge.

 - Place your surgical leg forward.

 - Push off the bed and stand up.

-- Do not reach for a walking device until your balance is secure.
+- Don't reach for a walking device until your balance is secure.